manavchouhan115/KeypointEstimation/WebInterface/README.md

 # Object Detection Flask Application

 This repository contains a Flask-based web application for object detection using the YOLO (You Only Look Once) model.
-The application can process images and video streams, detecting objects and displaying the results.
+The application can process  video streams, detecting objects and displaying the results.

 <div>
     <img src="./img1.jpg" width="60%" hight="50%">